rust-lang/reference/src/destructors.md

 # fn temp() {}
 # trait Use { fn use_temp(&self) -> &Self { self } }
 # impl Use for () {}
-// The temporary that stores the result of `temp()` lives only lives until the
+// The temporary that stores the result of `temp()` only lives until the
 // end of the let statement in these cases.

 let x = Some(&temp());         // ERROR